lpirola13/lpirola13.github.io/content/_index.md

 </a>
 <div align="justify">
 <span style="font-family:Source Code Pro; font-weight:300; color:white;">
-  Have you found a beautiful flower while you were walking and would like to know its species?
-You can do it using this application, you'll just have to take a picture and wait a few seconds.
-This application is based on a neural network that is specially built for speed and lightness and is capable of recognizing up to 102 different species.
+  Have you spotted a lovely flower while you were walking and you would like to know its species?
+You can do it using this application: you'll just have to take a picture and wait a few seconds.
+This application is based on a neural network that is specially built for speed and lightness and it is capable of recognizing up to 102 different species.
 It was developed in Flutter, which means that it is available for both Android and iOS.
 </span>
 </div>
 <div class="row m-1 justify-content-center">